 The City of Edmonton follows the same sequence of work activities as the other sanitary trunk sewer work underway across Edmonton, these include: (1) Stabilizing the situation (ensure safety, reduce risks), (2) Assessing the issue (info gathering/inspections, and assessment) (3) Engineering Design and (4) Construction.

-Current Status of 100 Avenue Trunk Sewer Repair
+100 Avenue Trunk Sewer Repair

-- Current odour mitigation measures include using the air scrubber at 153 Street as well as covering the shaft when notin use by workers.
+- Current odour mitigation measures include using the air scrubber at 153 Street as well as covering the shaft when not in use by workers

 The air scrubber plays a major role in odour mitigation for the 100 Avenue shaft repair.
 In addition, there are also chemical injections (hydrogen peroxide injections and nitrate injections), into sewers of nearby pump stations.
 Hydrogen peroxide and nitrate will reduce the effects of hydrogen sulphide, a chemical created in sewer systems.
 This will help reduce odours and make the environment safer for our workers.